Eschatologue/CM_wiki/docs/equipment/adventuring-gear/firearm-augment.md

 **Prerequisite:** None
 **Stackable:** No

-Choose one of the following damage types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, or :dmg-lightning: Lightning.
+Choose one of the following damage types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, or :dmg-lgtn: Lightning.
 The firearm deals the chosen damage type instead of its regular damage type.

 ---